neondatabase/website/content/docs/cloud/concepts.md

 ## Postgres Users

-Postgres users are created as a part of your Neon Project.
+Postgres users are created as a part of your Neon Project and can ba managed via the Neon web UI.
+A system user `web-access` is used for the SQL Editor in Neon UI and for the link auth for PQSL.
+This user cannot be removed or used for authenticating in other scenarios.
+The second user is created for client access.
+The credentials for that user can be managed, this user's credentials can be used for a password based psql authentication too.

 ## Postgres Databases